-Yeah, the world is shrinking, and yeah you can use Skype or Google Hangouts, to communicate across the globe (or ICQ, or AIM, or HAM radio while you’re at it), but if you’re serious about screenwriting, you straight up need to move to Los Angeles.
+Yeah, the world is shrinking, and yeah you can use Zoom or whatever, to communicate across the globe, but if you’re serious about screenwriting, you straight up need to move to Los Angeles.

 But as a screenwriter, and if you’re serious about landing paid work, I’m gonna risk miffing my NY, Chicago, and Vancouver pals by stating flat-out: